PaulBeaudet/paulbeaudet.github.io/pages/about.md

 ## Bio

-Implementing and creating technology to be utilized as equalizing force to empower people to work together.
-Passion for making that gets directed into, open source software development, entrepreneurship, and photography.
-Many say I'm smart but mostly I see myself as persistent, ready to learn, undeterred by complexity.
-After all you have to see something scary if you ever want to be brave.
-Wrapping complexity in simplicity is my idea of minimalism.
-Its more about having stuff that actually gets used then having less stuff.
-My focuses are driven by ideas of empowerment and sustainability.
-Having co-founded Manchester Makerspace, and serving as its educational programs manager, I'm avid proponent of community workspaces and concept of hands on learning.
-For fun I like to get out into nature and hike, right now I'm working on the 4000 footers in the White Mountains of NH.
+Personally I see technology as a force to empower people.
+My passion for making that gets directed into, programing, prototyping, entrepreneurship, and photography.
+Many say I'm smart, I'm less apt to self ascribe such a quality and that's more about awareness than modesty.
+The more learned the more realized how little is understood.
+There is always someone that knows something more or different, this is why its important to work together.
+Mostly I see myself as persistent, ready to learn, undeterred by complexity.
+After all confronting the scary is the only way to be brave.
+I'm minimalist in a number of senses of the term.
+Most importantly minimalism to me is having components that get used to a focused end, more than it is about having less components.
+My focuses are driven by problems of empowerment and sustainability.

+Co-founded Manchester Makerspace in 2015, and currently serve as its educational programs manager and as a Board Member at Large.
+I'm advocate of community workspaces and the context for hands on self-actuated learning.

+For fun I like to get out into nature and have hiked the 48 NH 4000 footers in the White Mountains.
+Many of the post on this site cover those adventures.

+For more of a CV please refer to my LinkedIn profile. [https://www.linkedin.com/in/paulbeaudet/](https://www.linkedin.com/in/paulbeaudet/)